 I thought about this for a moment and told Ray that I completely disagreed.
-Many things in my life - the most important things, in large part - are not trade-offs at all; they're win-win situations, where everyone comes out ahead.
+Many things in my life - the most important things, in large part - are not trade-offs; they're win-win situations, where everyone comes out ahead.

 For example - I said - suppose I pay taxes that fund a welfare program.
 As a result, when I walk around my neighborhood, people are happier and friendlier.
 There are fewer angry people, fewer homeless, less crime.
 This increases my happiness, more than offsetting the monetary cost to me.
 And it increases the happiness of the welfare recipients.
 It's a win-win, at least from my viewpoint.

 These arguments miss the point, but they shed light on Ray's thought process.
 I went home and thought about the sources and nature of our disagreement.

 After some thought, I concluded that my disagreement with Ray reflects two differing world views, which I'll call socialism and individualism.